Skip to content

 Knowing the motives

-The employees' motives are as different as their professional qualifications [87].
-In an agile project, success is essentially dependent on a properly performing team; in Scrum, for example, this is the Developers, who must be able to cooperate smoothly with each other [88][89].
+People's motives are as diverse as their professional qualifications [87].
+In an agile project, success is essentially dependent on a well-functioning team; in Scrum, for example, this is the Developers, who must be able to work together smoothly [88][89].
 Incentives are a prerequisite for goal-oriented and motivated teamwork.
-Team members must actually believe in the project and must be sure that their involvement will provide them with personal benefits.
+Team members need to believe in the project and be sure that their involvement will bring them personal benefits.

-These benefits can include job security (because the project will help the company to remain in business), knowledge building, career advancement, a financial bonus, honest praise in the presence of the entire team or a personal tribute from you, the project manager.
-It is always best if a project team member can derive personal satisfaction or personal benefits from the success of a project.
+These benefits can include job security (because the project will help the company stay in business), knowledge building, career advancement, a financial bonus, honest praise in front of the whole team, or a personal tribute from you, the project manager.
+It is always best if a project team member can derive personal satisfaction or benefit from the success of a project.

-However, opinions differ regarding the genuine motivating effect of incentives provided by the management.
-It's doubted whether incentive systems (e.g. bonuses) have a lasting positive effect on the long-term attitudes of employees to their work.
-Accordingly, sophisticated motivation techniques can mean that the incentives have to be continually increased in order to have a motivating effect on employees, who gradually become more and more immune to them.
+However, opinions differ on the real motivational effect of management incentives.
+It's doubtful whether incentive schemes (e.g. bonuses) have a lasting positive effect on people's long-term attitudes to their work.
+Similarly, sophisticated motivational techniques may mean that incentives need to be continually increased in order to motivate employees who gradually become immune to them.
 Other possible side effects of individual incentives are interpersonal problems such as resentment or envy.
-Ideally, the staff should be personally motivated and the managers should encourage this process.
+Ideally, people should be personally motivated and managers should encourage this process.

 Within the Scrum framework, the Scrum Master is in charge.
-Since he has no disciplinary influence on the Developers, he can basically only use positive motivators.
-For motivators that have a negative effect (threats, warnings, etc.), only the line managers are responsible.
+Since they have no disciplinary influence on the developers, they can only use positive motivators.
+For negative motivators (threats, warnings, etc.) only the Line Manager is responsible.

-To identify the different motivators for project staff, a motivation matrix [90] can be used.
-In general, there are intrinsic and extrinsic influencing factors on people, which can be positive or negative in turn.
+To identify the different motivators for project members, a motivation matrix [90] can be used.
+In general, there are intrinsic and extrinsic factors influencing people, which can be positive or negative.

 The motivation matrix for analysing motives [90].